 It is the Shareholder's responsibility to determine whether a reduced sales charge would apply pursuant to the listed sales charge waivers listed above, including by communicating with his or her selling agent or Financial Intermediary through whom the purchase is made, as applicable.
 The Fund is not responsible for making such determination.
 To receive a reduced or waived sales charge, notification must be provided at the time of the purchase order.
-Notice should be provided to the selling agent or Financial Intermediary through whom the purchase is made or Financial Intermediary through whom the purchase is made so they can notify the Fund and give the Fund sufficient information to permit the Distributor to confirm that the Shareholder qualifies for such a reduction or waiver.
+Notice should be provided to the selling agent or Financial Intermediary through whom the year notify the Fund and give the Fund sufficient information to permit the Distributor to confirm that the Shareholder qualifies for such a reduction or waiver.